rux/spectrogram/README.md

 TODO
- * Resize when the app window resizes (currently apple-R for a reload will fix any oddness with widths)
- * Grows in height to fill the window (currently fixed at 512px)
  * Maybe some kind of colour choosing system (I love the current one, but I know it's not everyone's style)